Jordinky/javascript-debounce/README.md

     This will start a local server and you can view the project in your browser at `http://localhost:3000`.

+### Testing the API

+1. **Run the tests:**

+    ```bash
+    npm test
+    ```

+    This command will execute the test suite to ensure the debounce functionality is working as expected.

+2. **Manual Testing:**

+    - Open `index.html` in your browser.
+    - Type quickly in the input field.
+    - Observe that the event handler does not fire with every keystroke but waits until typing has paused for a set amount of time.

 ### Project Structure

 - `src/`: Contains the source code.
 - `index.ts`: The main TypeScript file demonstrating the debounce function.
 - `frontend/`: Contains the front-end code to demonstrate the debounce in action.
+- `tests/`: Contains the test cases for the debounce function.

 ### Explanation